6 steps to drive greater sanction screening effectiveness

 Testing frameworks

-This should be defined within the organisation’s policy and utilized by responsible persons.
+This should be defined within the organisation’s policy and utilised by responsible persons.
 Testing frameworks should be based upon evidence and documented tuning practices.
 Testing should enable REs to understand system performance, diagnose deficiencies and weaknesses within the technologies or data, and allow for configuration support and a clearly documented methodology.